 You should enable a tall skirt for maximum print quality.
 The skirt must reach the highest layer where a tool change occurs.
 One loop is enough, but you should fiddle with the ‘Minimum extrusion length’ until the first layer of the skirt has at least 2 loops, or 3 to 4 for small objects, to ensure it is well anchored.
 (Mind that Slic3r will show the additional loops for all layers in the preview and layers, even if it will only print one loop for all layers above the first one.)

 Make sure there is enough space behind the object to print the priming tower.
 It needs 22 mm behind the highest Y coordinate that occurs in the print, skirt included.
+I plan to implement a smarter placement of the priming tower and automatic shifting of the entire print when necessary, but for the time being you'll have to do this yourself.

 The default values configured in the script should be OK.
 You may want to tweak the temperatureDrop value depending on your filament.
 A smaller drop will speed up the tool change, but increase the risk of ooze.